 With print media in decline, Scot found the time to start a new project with the intent of increasing his engagement with the skateboarding community.

-Three years ago he partnered with fellow skater Will Mackie to found Comacan Skateboards.
+In 2017 he partnered with fellow skater Will Mackie to found Comacan Skateboards.

 “It’s a skateboard brand which started in the U.S. as the Colorado Massachusetts skateboard collective, or Coma for short,” Scot says.
 “Will had the opportunity to bring the company to Canada so we bought up the existing stock and accounts, and launched as Comacan Skateboards.”